derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Scheduled Auto Login and Action** - Make an application which logs into a given site on a schedule and invokes a certain action and then logs out.
+**5) Scheduled Auto Login and Action** - Make an application which logs into a given site on a schedule and invokes a certain action and then logs out.
 This can be useful for checking web mail, posting regular content, or getting info for other applications and saving it to your computer.
   - [ ] Go
   - [ ] Java
   - [ ] Rust